jonbirge/logpager/README.md

 # log-pager

+## About
 Common Log Format paging web interface written using PHP and JS.
+Performs asynchronous reverse-DNS hostname resolution, and provides on-demand whois of any IP address in the log.